mthiebaux/JSNtemplate/README.md

 }
 ```

 If the server is restarted, a client can reconnect using the *conn* button and will receive a new id.
+The client's *push* button will submit a request to the server to push a token to all current clients, updating the long poll queue.

 ## *Ping Pong*